makeabilitylab/physcomp/communication/ml5js-serial.md

 ##### Drawing the face

-We could really draw anything we want at the x,y position.
+We could really draw anything we want at the received x,y position.
 In this example, we'll simply draw a face.

 {% highlight C++ %}
 void drawFace(float xFrac, float yFrac){